A permissive property tax exemption is a tool for Council to support eligible organizations within the City of Surrey.

 There are six different application forms for different categories of organization or property.

 Please note that as required before the COVID-19 pandemic, all applications must have the signature witnessed by a Commissioner for taking Affidavits within British Columbia or a Notary Public in and for the Province of British Columbia.
 Completed application forms can be brought to Legislative Services located on the fifth floor, east tower of City Hall Monday through Friday (excluding statutory holidays) between 8:30 a.m. and 4:30 p.m. to have the signatures witnessed.
-Please bring one piece of government issued ID so we can verify your identity.
+Bring one piece of government issued ID so we can verify your identity.
 Please note that witnessing a signature does not mean an application has been approved.
 Staff will contact the applicant if there is any outstanding information missing in the application form.
 Applicants can also have their signature witnessed by a Notary Public at their own expense.

 If you are applying for a permissive exemption for more than one property, please provide a complete application package for each property.

 All new applicants are subject to a site visit (the applicant does not need to be present) and are reviewed by an internal staff committee that will make a recommendation to Council.
+Applications will be considered by Council in fall 2025, and all applicants will be advised of Council's decision.

 Completed application forms and supporting documentation can be submitted via email to permissive@surrey.ca or by mail or in-person to Legislative Services, 5th Floor East, 13450 – 104 Avenue, Surrey, BC V3T 1V8.